AureliiiieP/Camping-availabilities-notification-bot/README.md

 ![I want to go camping !!!](figure.png)

 Disclaimer : This was made for study purposes.
 I have completely given up trying to get a reservation at this place.
 Please don't do anything bad with this kind of technology (scalping etc ...)
+Pictures are from the official website of the camping place !

 ## How to run
 You can run by using